AhmedWaleed1999/bash_scripts/operation.md

-## do operation an two flating number
+## do operation an two floating number(in this script user enter two floating numbers then enter operation )
 ``` bash

 read -p "Enter the first number: " num1